-- O Start your search early so you have plenty of time; the extra work is worth it for money that doesn't have to be repaid. - O Visit the TFS Scholarships website, a free database of more than 7 million scholarships. - O Work with your school counselor to learn how to search for scholarships and which ones you should apply for. - O Look into organizations you're connected with to see if they offer scholarships. - O Ask your parents if their workplaces or civic organizations offer scholarships. - O Talk with the financial aid office at the college you'll be attending for help with your scholarship search.
+- O Start your search early so you have plenty of time; the extra work is worth it for money that doesn't have to be repaid. - O Visit the Scholarship Resource Center for access to billions of dollars in higher education funding, plus strategies and tools to help you find them. - O Work with your school counselor to learn how to search for scholarships and which ones you should apply for. - O Look into organizations you're connected with to see if they offer scholarships. - O Ask your parents or guardians if their workplaces or civic organizations offer scholarships. - O Talk with the financial aid office at the college you'll be attending for help with your scholarship search.